tmhatton/MLinPractice/Documentation.md

 ## Preprocessing

+In the following we describe all preprocessing steps that we have implemented.

 ### Language filter

 The language filter can be used to remove tweets from the data set that are in a different language than the target language.